ericmoritz/wsdemo/results.md

 ## Statistic data

-The data generated is an length encoded Binary Erlang term.
+The data generated is an length encoded (2 bytes) Binary Erlang term.
 The term is in the following formats

     {timestamp(), {ws_init, pid()}}
     {timestamp(), {ws_onopen, pid()}}